 31 Oct Independent Travel or Organized Tours?
 The Pros and Cons

 When it comes to travel, there’s no “right or wrong”.
-Travel is personal, it depends from our education, environment and character.
+Travel is personal, it depends on our education, environment, and character.
 Our travel style tells a lot about us.

 For as long as I can remember, I embraced independent travel.
-Which led me to become, most of the times, a solo traveler.
-Friends and family have often wondered how I could leave for a solo trip in South Africa with no plans except the first two days in Johannesburg, or travel across Guatemala at a time when the guerrilla was still ongoing.
+Unsurprisingly, I became a solo traveler and I’ve been traveling alone for more than 20 years.
+Friends and family have often wondered how I could leave for a solo trip in South Africa with no plans except the first two days in Johannesburg, or travel as a solo female and no plans in Pakistan.

 I’m not the one choosing or rejecting a destination after wondering and pondering on the possible dangers.
-I believe that how‘dangerous places’ are defined is mostly a matter of perception and with a very few exceptions the only reason I don’t visit a country is because it’s not on the top of my wish list at the moment.
+I believe that the way ‘dangerous places’ are defined is mostly a matter of perception and with a very few exceptions, the only reason I don’t visit a country is that it’s not on the top of my wishlist at that moment.

-I reckon that I’m too much of a free spirit, and organised tours make me feel like a wild animal in a cage.
-Still, there are pros and cons in both independent travel and organised tours and the choice depends on what we are looking for from a trip as well as on the context.
+I reckon that I’m too much of a free spirit, and organized tours make me feel like a wild animal in a cage.
+Still, there are pros and cons to both independent travel and group tours and the choice depends on what we are looking for from a trip as well as on the context.

 The perks of independent travel…

 It’s all in one word: freedom.
 When you travel on your own:

 » you can do what you want